Reduce emissions associated with the education sector

 Are you a council working to reduce the energy use in your school estate?
 Want to engage and enthuse schools in your area about energy saving?
 Then talk to the LESS CO2 team to see what we can do for you.

-Schools that have taken part in the LESS CO2 programme have gone on to save an average of £2,600 and 10 tonnes of carbon each year.
+Schools that have taken part in the LESS CO2 programme have gone on to save an average 14% on energy costs and 17 tonnes of carbon each year.

 If you have challenging carbon reduction targets in your area, and are struggling for ways in which to reduce your emissions, then the LESS CO2 programme could significantly help you reduce the emissions associated with the education sector and schools estate.